 Dear Home-Ec 101,

-I don’t have a washer at home so I take most of my laundry to a laundromat.
-I’ve been washing my dishcloths in a bucket with regular laundry detergent and dish washing liquid for stains.
-But when it comes to bigger items like aprons and table cloths… I’m embarrassed to say, I’ve been buying new ones because it just feels strange to wash them on a public laundromat, even if I wash them separately from my clothes.
+I don’t have a washer at home, so I take most of my laundry to a laundromat.
+I’ve been washing my dishcloths in a bucket with regular laundry detergent and dishwashing liquid for stains.
+But when it comes to bigger items like aprons and table cloths… I’m embarrassed to say I’ve been buying new ones because it just feels strange to wash them in a public laundromat, even if I wash them separately from my clothes.